Mailman (City Letter Carrier)

 Best Rated

-Asked by Res about 11 years ago
+Asked by nathalie over 11 years ago

 mailman insists on putting catalogs in my mail not in my name (but previous resident) because it says current resident.
 Is this a law??